 Choking and Inhalation

-As young children haven’t mastered the art of chewing, swallowing and breathing in the right order they can sometimes get mixed up which can cause choking.
+As young children haven’t mastered the art of chewing, swallowing, and breathing in the right order, they can sometimes get mixed up, which can cause choking.

 Children don’t always make a noise when they are choking so it’s important to keep an eye on them at all times and food is the most likely cause that a small child will choke.
 Babies are more at risk of choking as they examine most items and objects by placing them in their mouths.

-Coins, small batteries and small parts from toys can be a choking hazard for smaller children and babies so it’s important to ensure these are removed from reach and hidden away safely.
+Coins, small batteries, and small parts from toys can be a choking hazard for smaller children and babies, so it’s important to ensure these are removed from reach and hidden away safely.

-Smaller hard foods such as sweets or ice cubes can be dangerous for a toddler as can grapes, cherry tomatoes, blackberries and other small fruits.
+Smaller hard foods such as sweets or ice cubes can be dangerous for a toddler, as can grapes, cherry tomatoes, blackberries, and other small fruits.
 Remember to cut the fruit into quarters before giving it to your child to avoid a choking hazard.

-Pick toys appropriate to your child’s age and look out for the age symbols and warning signs on the packaging.
-Toys with small pieces that can easily come away are not recommended for youngsters.
+Choose toys that are appropriate for your child’s age and keep an eye out for age symbols and warning signs on the packaging.Toys with small pieces that can easily come away are not recommended for youngsters.

 Avoid small magnets at all costs.
-Inspect any of your child’s games or toys for magnets and avoid the magnets you usually see on your fridge.
+Inspect any of your child’s games or toys for magnets, and avoid the magnets you usually see on your fridge.
 If you suspect your child has swallowed a magnet, please seek medical advice urgently.